sashang/vim-chroot-build/README.md

 need on this filesystem and then run it in a chroot.
 So for example if I'm using Arch as my desktop environment but I want to compile my programs for SLES11 or Ubuntu12 or Centos5 I can make filesystem images for those distributions and use schroot to manage them, while preserving my home directory.
-You can think of it as virtualizing the filesystem.
+You can think of a chroot as something that virtualizes the filesystem only, as opposed to a container which virtualizes everything above the kernel (filesystem, network resources, processes etc...).
 This plugin just runs the build steps in the chrooted environment so you don't have to manually do it.

 ## Installation
 Install using Vundle by adding this to your .vimrc in your Vundle section: